Looking for things to do in Dalat? This former French hill station nestled in the central highland region is about a six-hour ride from Saigon.

 - Nem Nuong Duc Long on B14 Hoàng Văn Thụ Street specializes in a location favorite, ‘nem nuong,’ a “roll-it-yourself” dining experience using rice paper, pickled vegetables, **tofu cracklings,*** and slices of pork

-On the accommodation front – The sleeping scene in Dalat is mainly comprised of independent kitschy guesthouses and hostels that capitalize on hominess.
-We stayed at the Pi Hostel on 61 Thủ Khoa Huân Street, on an elevated roadside overlooking the city.
-The six floors at Pi Hostel features both private and dorm rooms, although the dorm rooms are a considerably better value with a bathroom ensuite and a warmer comforter.
+Pi Hostel (61 Thủ Khoa Huân Street) is an elegant hostel on an elevated roadside overlooking the city.
+The six floors at Pi Hostel features both private and dorm rooms, although the dorm rooms are a considerably better value with a bathroom en-suite and a warmer comforter.
+With its rustic look, in-house cafe/bar, and quiet corners to tuck into for some private time, I’d highly recommend this place to any backpacker.
+It is only a five minute walk to the Dalat Market and Lien Hoa Bakery.
 A dorm room starts at $6 per night and a private room starts at $25 per night.
-Next door, you’ll see Memory Hostel and Dalat Lacasa Homestay just in case you need more options.
-It is only a five minute walk to the Dalat Market and Lien Hoa Bakery.